 - PRACTICAL REFUSAL: Drive point bearing piles to practical refusal.
-For piling at IEB 1, minimum blow count requirements are reached after total penetration becomes 1⁄4 inch or less for 5 consecutive blows, and practical refusal is obtained after the pile is struck an additional 5 blows with total penetration of 1⁄4 inch or less.
-For piling at IEB 2, minimum blow count requirements are reached after total penetration becomes 1⁄2 inch or less for 10 consecutive blows, and practical refusal is obtained after the pile is struck an additional 10 blows with total penetration of 1⁄2 inch or less.
+For this project, minimum blow count requirements are reached after total penetration becomes 1⁄2 inch or less for 10 consecutive blows, and practical refusal is obtained after the pile is struck an additional 10 blows with total penetration of 1⁄2 inch or less.
 Advance production piling to the driving resistance specified above and to depths determined by test pile(s) and available subsurface information.
 Immediately cease driving operations if the pile visibly yields or becomes damaged during driving.
 If hard driving is encountered because of dense strata or an obstruction, such as a boulder, before the pile is advanced to the depth anticipated, the Engineer will determine if more blows than the average driving resistance specified for practical refusal is required to further advance the pile.
-Drive additional production and test piles if directed by the Engineer. - HAMMER CRITERIA HP 12x53: For HP 12x53 piling at IEB 1, a diesel pile driving hammer with a rated energy between 22.0 and 31.0 kip-ft will be required to drive the piles to practical refusal, achieve the factored load, and maintain allowable driving stresses.
-For HP 12x53 piling at IEB 2, an energy between 25.0 and 37.0 kip-ft will be required.
+Drive additional production and test piles if directed by the Engineer. - HAMMER CRITERIA: A diesel pile driving hammer with a rated energy between 22.0 kip-ft and 31.0 kip-ft will be required to drive HP 12x53 piles to practical refusal, achieve the factored load, and maintain allowable driving stresses at the end bents for the proposed bridge.
 The Contractor shall submit the proposed pile driving system to the Engineer for approval prior to the installation of the first pile.
 Approval of the pile driving system by the Engineer will be subject to satisfactory field performance of the pile driving procedures.

-9.3 Spread Footings
+9.3 Drilled Shaft Foundations

-Add the following plan notes at the appropriate locations in the plans for Spread Footings:
+Add the following plan notes at the appropriate locations in the plans for Drilled Shaft Foundations: